DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   == Problem analysis

-  When talking about holiday travels, both short (2 to 5 days) and long (from 1 to about 2 weeks), some platforms that look for best prices of flight tickets already exists, as well as those for hotels booking.
-Some web sites or forums are also well focused on presenting point of interests and most popular attractions, however searching all information on your own becomes very dispersive and frustrating.
+  When talking about holiday travels, both short (2 to 5 days) and long (from 1 to about 2 weeks), some platforms that look for the best prices of flight tickets already exist, as well as those for hotel bookings.
+Some websites or forums are also well focused on presenting points of interest and most popular attractions; however, searching all information on your own becomes very dispersive and frustrating.
 The *latent problem* our solution is willing to solve is about inefficient preparation of holiday travels.
 Specifically, the problem can be more accurately described in the following "sub-problems":

-  - *time saving* - the process of searching information on the Internet could require a several amount of time, especially when looking for point of interests in places the traveler is unfamiliar with, also causing boredom and various difficulties.
-Additionally, sometimes it is difficult for the user to compare alternatives;
+  - *Time-saving* - thus the process of searching for information on the Internet could require a significant amount of time, especially when looking for points of interest in places the traveler is unfamiliar with, additionally causing boredom and various difficulties.
+Moreover, sometimes it is difficult for the user to compare alternatives;

-  - *money saving* - scheduling the trip day-by-day can be particularly challenging especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user organize the desired trip while a certain museum offers special discounts); /*the AI tool is also able to propose itineraries scheduling the trip day-by-day, providing, besides, cheaper options with regarding to traveler's budget, for instance suggesting a museum that offers discounts in particular days.
+  - *Money saving* - scheduling the trip day-by-day can be particularly challenging, especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user to organize the desired trip while a certain museum offers special discounts); /*the AI tool is also able to propose itineraries scheduling the trip day-by-day, providing, besides, cheaper options with regarding to traveler's budget, for instance suggesting a museum that offers discounts in particular days.
 This kind of treatment is also supplied by travel agencies, but costs can increase significantly;*/

-  - *better information organization* - Because of the relevant quantity of booking services, tickets reservation services and other alike services, keeping track of everything can result in a difficult task to achieve in an efficient way, users struggle to find an efficient way to organize all of the various data. /*the web application or the mobile application have the scope of keeping all information in one read-to-use place.
+  - *Information organization* - because of the relevant quantity of booking services, ticket reservation services and other similar services, keeping track of everything can result in a difficult task to achieve efficiently, users struggle to find an efficient way to organize all the various data. /*the web application or the mobile application have the scope of keeping all information in one read-to-use place.
 The goal is to facilitate the access to data of reservations, itineraries and personal notes in order to make the travel experience easier and more enjoyable.*/

-  _Discover With AI_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable still keeping a good balance between prices and quality.
+  _Discover With AI_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable while still keeping a good balance between prices and quality.

   #pagebreak()

   == Customers analysis

-  One of the most important topic to address when developing a business idea is identify the potential customers: without them, the idea cannot have no possibility of success, since customers are the people who ultimately determine the economic success of the to-be-developed platform.
+  One of the most important topics to address when developing a business idea is identifying the potential customers: without them, the idea cannot have any possibility of success, since customers are the people who ultimately determine the economic success of the to-be-developed platform.

-  Customers are not only the *end users* of our product/service, but also *influencers*, *recommenders*, *economic buyers* and *decision makers*: each of them have to be carefully identified in order to maximize the possibilities of success.
+  Customers are not only the *end users* of our product/service, but *influencers*, *recommenders*, *economic buyers* and *decision makers* are customers too: each one of them has to be carefully identified in order to maximize the possibilities of success.

-  After careful considerations, the Discover With AI team identified the following customers described in the respective chapters.
+  After careful consideration, the Discover With AI team identified the following customers described in the respective chapters.

   === End users <end_users>

   /*End users are people economically disposed to make a trip, a travel or a journey, interested in save money but at the same time not so willing to organize every single detail.
 Travel agencies can ease user's responsibilities but they might be significantly expensive and so not affordable for everyone.
 Ultimately, end users may be young adults, in the range between 20 and 40 years old, who would like  to prepare an holiday with friends or the family, but they can be also adolescents who are approaching this type of experience for the first time.*/

-  End users are people with the economical possibilities to organize a trip, travel or journey, but that are also interested into saving money where possible without the burden of organize in depth every single detail.
-Travel agencies can ease user's responsibilities, however they may require an expensive commission that could be unaffordable for a significant portion of travelers.
+  End users are people with the economic possibilities to organize a trip, travel or journey, but who are also interested in saving money where possible without the burden of organizing in depth every single detail.
+Travel agencies can ease users's responsibilities, however they may require an expensive commission that could be unaffordable for a significant portion of travelers.

-  Specifically, end users are young adults (20-25 years old) and adults (between 26 and 50 years old) with those characteristics and who are willing to organize an holiday alone, with friends and/or their families. //? adolescents
+  Specifically, end users are young adults (20-25 years old) and adults (between 26 and 50 years old) with those characteristics and who are willing to organize a holiday alone, with friends and/or with their families. //? adolescents

   === Influencers

   /*mainly youtubers with which */
-  Influencers, defined as people who can particularly influence people's buying decisions, could be national and international content creators on various social networks (e.g. YouTube, Instagram, etc.) whose main covered topic is centered on travels suggestions and abroad experiences.
+  Influencers, defined as people who can particularly influence people's buying decisions, could be national and international content creators on various social networks (e.g. YouTube, Instagram, etc.) whose main covered topic is centered on travel suggestions and abroad experiences.

   Some examples are provided below: